Becoming a member of the HAA entitles you to the following benefits:

 - Informative monthly meetings at the Hamilton Spectator Auditorium, featuring both amateur and professional astronomers.

 - Beginner’s Group talks to teach newcomers the basics needed to get the most enjoyment out of stargazing.

 - Star nights at the Binbrook Conservation Area where both members and visitors have the opportunity to observe away from city lights through their own telescopes and those of other members.
-If you bring your scope to Binbrook, other members are happy to help you set it up and find things with it!
+If you bring your scope to Binbrook, other members are usually happy to help you set it up and find objects with it!

-- Opportunities to participate in our public education programmes, including the possibility of giving shows at the McCallion Planetarium at McMaster University.
+- Opportunities to participate in our public education programmes, including the possibility of shows at the McCallion Planetarium at McMaster University.

 - Special group activities such as the Cosmology Discussion Group, Book Club etc.

 - Telescope-making classes for those interested in building their own reflector telescope.

 - Members can take advantage of our telescope loaner program.
 You can borrow an 8″ DOB, a pair of Pentax binoculars or a 60mm spotting scope for up to a month to learn the basics of using a telescope.
 This could help you decide if owning a scope is what you want and what type of scope might work best for you.